-The GBC executive team is elected in February of each year for terms beginning on May 1st.
+The GBC executive team is elected in the Winter term of each year for terms beginning on May 1st.
 Collectively, their mandate is to serve the Schulich graduate student community.
 All elected and appointed representatives are committed to making themselves accessible to students and receptive to suggestions.

-2019-2020 GBC Executive
+2021-2022 GBC Executive Team